 Alternative Names: Hyperhidrosis.

+Excessive or profuse sweating is a medical condition with many possible causes.
+Because it is not a disease, it can be a symptom of another medical condition such as a disorder of the nerves.
 Sweating is a normal bodily function that serves to cool off and lubricate the skin, especially in areas that may rub against other areas of skin, such as under the arms, under the breasts, and between the legs.
-Special microscopic glands (sweat glands) in the deep layer of the skin (the dermis) produce sweat by filtering fluid and salts out of the blood and secreting this fluid through small tubes in the skin (sweat ducts) that empty out into small pores at the top layer of the skin (the stratum corneum
+Special microscopic glands (sweat glands) in the deep layer of the skin (the dermis) produce sweat by filtering fluid and salts out of the blood and secreting this fluid through small tubes in the skin (sweat ducts) that empty out into small pores at the top layer of the skin (the stratum corneum).

 Some areas of the skin have many sweat glands, while other areas have relatively few; they are present in the highest concentration in the palms of the hands and soles of the feet.
 In addition to sweat glands, skin also has oil glands that surround almost every hair root (the sebaceous glands).
 Finally, in some areas such as the underarm and the groin, there is found a special sweat gland called the apocrine gland, which secretes a very thick type of sweat that has a large amount of fatty chemicals in it.
 These chemicals can be broken down by bacteria on the surface of the skin to create the smelly chemicals that are mostly responsible for body odor.

 Other people may have sweating as a symptom of known medical conditions, such as:

 In order to decrease general sweating, one has to either cut down the nerve impulses to the sweat glands, cut down on the acetylcholine, destroy the glands, or block off their ducts, so that the sweat cannot flow out onto the skin.
 One of the main ways to cut down sweating is to use a medicine on the surface of the skin to cause the sweat to thicken and plug up the ducts, which is how the antiperspirants that are often used under the arms to decrease underarm sweat and odor work.
 These usually contain aluminum metal salts, such as aluminum chloride, which have to be frequently reapplied, or else the clumps in the ducts will get dissolved, unblocking the ducts and permitting sweating.

 The sweat glands themselves can be destroyed, but since they are so small and numerous, and are located deep in the skin, methods such as electrolysis (which uses electric currents to destroy the hair roots) are not very practical.
 If only a particular area of the skin, such as the underarms, is causing sweating problems, there have been some reports on the use of liposuction to remove the apocrine sweat glands there [Rowland Payne C & Doe PT, Liposuction for axillary hyperhidrosis, Clinical and Experimental Dermatology 1998, 23: pp.9-10].

 Electric currents through the skin – called iontophoresis – may disrupt the function of the sweat glands, preventing them from working for a long time.
 With the use of a home operated device, a small electric current is sent through the skin from one area to another.
 The electric current "shocks" the sweat glands, and they stop making sweat until they recover.
 By using this machine a few times per week, dryness in the area of treatment can be obtained that can last for weeks.
 This may work well if only a few small areas of skin have the excessive sweating problem, but requires frequent treatments.

 The nervous supply to the sweat glands can be interrupted by cutting or destroying the sympathetic nerves.
 Since these nerves are extremely small, they are usually reached at areas near the spinal cord, where many nerves run together into structures known as sympathetic ganglia, before they spread out throughout the body.
 This produces one of the most effective treatments against sweating – thoracic nerve snipping surgery, which has permanent effect.
 Once the nerves are cut or destroyed, the sweat glands that are supplied by those nerves stop secreting sweat; in addition, other parts of the skin also lose their sympathetic nerve supply, so the skin may lose its ability to control its temperature and blood flow.
 This may lead to paleness and coldness of the skin where its nerve supply has been disrupted.
 People who suffer from blushing may find this side-effect desirable, as they will lose the ability to blush in those areas affected by the surgery.

 Medication may be taken internally that works to block the neurotransmitter, acetylcholine, from stimulating the sweat glands.
 Some of the more useful medications include the anticholinergics (such as glycopyrrolate or atropine), some antihistamines, some antidepressants, and some of the tranquilizers.
-However, these medications will also affect other parts of the body, and may have side-effects, including dry mouth, drying of other secretions or constipation
+However, these medications will also affect other parts of the body, and may have side-effects, including dry mouth, drying of other secretions or constipation.